Sumaya52/Disaster_Response_Pipeline/README.md

 - Loads data from the SQLite database
 - Splits the dataset into training and test sets
 - Builds a text processing and machine learning pipeline
-- Trains and tunes a model using GridSearchCV
+- Trains and tunes the a model using GridSearchCV
 - Outputs results on the test set
 - Exports the final model as a pickle file